 - Make it adaptable

-The full insights document ‘Designing user interfaces for older users of future autonomous vehicles’ will be available to download shortly.
+The full insights ‘Designing user interfaces for older users of future autonomous vehicles’ can be seen on the FLOURISH HMI website.